 So perhaps West Pullman is a fitting site for an installation symbolic of the shift toward clean energy happening in the state and, if far South Siders have their way, in that part of the city.

 In 2010, a ten-megawatt solar farm began producing power on a forty-acre brownfield site, billed as the nation’s largest urban solar farm.
-It is owned by the power company Exelon—owner of the state’s six nuclear plants—and it produces enough electricity to power up to 1,500 homes.
-Exelon sells the power into energy markets, where power is procured for the state’s two utility companies—Ameren in downstate Illinois and Exelon’s own subsidiary, ComEd, in the Chicago area.
+It was built by the power company Exelon—owner of the state’s six nuclear plants—and it produces enough electricity to power up to 1,500 homes.
+The power is sold into energy markets, where power is procured for the state’s two utility companies—Ameren in downstate Illinois and Exelon’s own subsidiary, ComEd, in the Chicago area.
+In December 2020, Exelon agreed to sell the solar farm to Brookfield Renewable Partners.

 Before the West Pullman solar farm went online, there were only about five megawatts of solar installed in the whole state of Illinois.